Ryanderson94/Challenge_3/README.md

 ## Usage

-1. Navigate to the directory in either the Terminal, GitBash or in VS Code.
+1. Navigate to the directory in either the Terminal or GitBash.

-2.
+2. From the top folder (Challenge_3), launch jupyter lab by typing 'jupyter lab' into Terminal or Gitbash and pressing 'Enter'

+3. Open the 'crypto_arbitrage.ipynb' notebook and follow the instructions therein.

 ---